astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/on-accidents.md

 # When our team first came together
 ![](https://i.imgur.com/5sUA8ey.jpg)

-I JUST DESTROYED A MUSEUM
+I JUST WRECKED A MUSEUM I'M SORRY

 Okay, that's not all I did today.

-BUT I DESTROYED A MUSEUM
+BUT I WRECKED A MUSEUM

 AND I MET SOME HEROES